rsksmart/RSKIPs/IPs/RSKIP244.md

 The fixed cost to `SSTORE` a zero-value is fixed at 3000.

-Storage cleanup reimbursements are removed both for `SSTORE` and `SELFDESTRUCT`, unless this RSKIP is implemented together with RSKIPxxx, which is recommended.
+Storage cleanup reimbursements are removed both for `SSTORE` and `SELFDESTRUCT`, unless this RSKIP is implemented together with RSKIP243, which is recommended.

 # Rationale